You can always tell if a trainee is serious about their training based on how they appear from the back.

 Regardless of if you are using a barbell or dumbbells to perform bent over rows, if you are consistent with the rows you will build a bigger and thicker back.

-Check out how to perform barbell bent over rows below:
+Check out how to perform barbell rows below:

 No article for training the back is complete without the deadlift.